Phone records cast doubt on credibility of ex-Sinn Féin councillor's statement

 The analyst told the court it was possibly a meeting between Mr Hutch and Dowdall rook place the day before Dowdall gardaí it happened.

+Cross-examined by Brendan Grehan she conceded it was also unlikely to have happened the before at the time he suggested in his Garda interview.

+Before Christmas ,the former Sinn Fein councillor was cross-examined about apparent contradictions in his evidence.

-He replied in evidence that he may have been a little off in his timings “but that’s my memory.”
+Dowdall replied in evidence that he may have been a little off in his timings “but that’s my memory.”

-Dowdall had also initially been charged with the murder but in October he pleaded guilty to the lesser offence of facilitating the murder by renting a hotel room for the killers.
+The former Sinn Féin councillor had also initially been charged with the murder but in October he pleaded guilty to the lesser offence of facilitating the murder by renting a hotel room for the killers.

 He is currently serving a four-year-sentence and has applied to join the state’s witness protection programme.